lrq3000/fdict/README.rst

 ``fdict`` was made with maximum compatibility with existing code using ``dict`` and with reasonable performances.
 That's in theory, in practice ``fdict`` are slower than ``dict`` for most purposes, except setitem and getitem if you use direct access form (eg, x['a/b/c'] instead of x['a']['b']['c']).

 As such, you can expect O(1) performance just like ``dict`` for any operation on leaves (non-dict objects): getitem, setitem, delitem, eq contains.
-In practice, ``fdict`` is about 10x slower than ``dict`` using indirect access on leaves (ie, x['a']['b']['c']), and is as fast as ``dict`` using direct access (ie, x['a/b/c']).
+In practice, ``fdict`` is about 10x slower than ``dict`` because of class overhead and key string manipulation, for both indirect access (ie, x['a']['b']['c']) and direct access on leaves (ie, x['a/b/c']).
+There is no noticeable performance advantage to either kind of access, so you can use the one that pleases you the most.
+This performance cost is acceptable for a quick prototype of a bigdata database, since building and retrieving items are the most common operations.

-The drawback comes when you work on nodes (nested dict objects): since all keys are flattened and on the same level, the only way to get only the children of a nested dict (aka a branch) is to walk through all keys and filter out the ones not matching the current branch.
+The major drawback comes when you work on nodes (nested dict objects): since all keys are flattened and on the same level, the only way to get only the children of a nested dict (aka a branch) is to walk through all keys and filter out the ones not matching the current branch.
 This means that any operation on nodes will be in O(n) where n is the total number of items in the whole fdict.
 Affected operations are: items, keys, values, view*, iter*, delitem on nodes, eq on nodes, contains on nodes.

 Interestingly, getitem on nodes is not affected, because we use a lazy approach: getting a nested dict will not build anything, it will just spawn a new fdict with a different filtering rootpath.
 Nothing gets evaluated, until you either attain a leaf (in this case we return the non-dict object value) or you use an operation on node such as items().
 Keep in mind that any nested fdict will share the same internal flattened dict, so any nested fdict will also have access to all items at any level!